 Legs here and legs there.

-What is the noise and what is the din?
+What is this noise and what is this commotion?

 4. Continuation of the teacher’s words (conversation)

-Knowledge of the world by each of us begins with folklore.
-Mom lulled us with a song, grandmother told us a fairy tale.
-We grow and learn new genres of oral folk art: riddles are taught to think, we use counting rhymes when we play with friends.
+Each of us begins to understand the world with folklore.
+Mom lulled us to sleep with a song, grandmother told us a fairy tale.
+We are growing and learning new genres of oral folk art: riddles teach us to think, we use counting rhymes when we play with friends.
 The wisdom of the people gave birth to short expressions: proverbs and sayings that convey the basic rules of life.
-The main source was Russian life, centuries of work experience, everyday life, from the cradle to the last days of life.
+The main source was Russian life, centuries of labor experience, life, from the cradle to the last days of life.

-Do you think we have listed all the genres of folklore?
-After all, we have not yet opened one card.
+Do you think we have listed all the genres of oral folk art?
+After all, we still have one card that hasn’t been revealed yet.

 Sleep, child, sleep.

-How many lullabies do you think there are?
+How many lullabies do you think there are in the world?

-There are not so many lullabies, but they are passed down from generation to generation, just each mother sings in her own way, changing something, complementing something.
-And the lullaby is born again, as it were.
+There are not so many lullabies, but they are passed down from generation to generation, it’s just that each mother sings in her own way, changing and adding something.
+And the lullaby song is born anew.
 Every nation has lullabies.
-These songs, as the ancestors believed, protected the sleeping child from the tricks of the dark force.
+These songs, as the ancestors believed, protected the sleeping child from the tricks of dark power.

 Why was the song called a lullaby?